Frequently Asked Questions

 For all other chipped or broken teeth, we still want to see you to assess the severity and develop a proper treatment plan.
 If you do not have a routine checkup scheduled in the near future, we would be happy to see you for a Limited Exam and evaluate the tooth.

-This typically happens due to trauma, most commonly in young children.
-In this case, it is called an avulsion.
-Most first aid kits at schools or athletic events should provide the proper solution to store the tooth in.
-You should place the tooth in that solution and call our clinic immediately.
 If you are not at a location that has a special solution, you should put the tooth in milk.
 Do NOT place the tooth in water.
 If there is someone that feels comfortable placing the tooth back in place, that is also a good option.
 The best outcome for the tooth would be getting it back in place as soon as possible.

 Tooth loss also occurs when permanent teeth are ready to replace primary (baby) teeth.
 This is natural, and you do not have to see the dentist in this situation.